-There generally are no immediate tax consequences of receiving an award of restricted stock units.
-A participant who is awarded restricted stock units generally will be required to recognize ordinary income in an amount equal to the fair market value of shares issued to such participant at the end of the applicable vesting period or, if later, the settlement date elected by the Administrator or a participant.
+There generally are no immediate tax consequences of receiving an award of RSUs.
+A participant who is awarded RSUs generally will be required to recognize ordinary income in an amount equal to the fair market value of shares issued to such participant at the end of the applicable vesting period or, if later, the settlement date elected by the Administrator or a participant.
 If the participant is an employee, such ordinary income generally is subject to withholding of income and employment taxes.
 Any additional gain or loss recognized upon any later disposition of any shares received would be capital gain or loss.